In the state of Michigan, there are currently no requirements for food handlers to become licensed.

 So although you may not be required to receive a Michigan food handlers card or a Michigan food manager’s certificate… There are a few reasons why you still may want to be certified.

-What is the Michigan Food Handlers Permit?
+What is a Food Handlers Permit?

 How To Get a Food Handlers Card in Michigan